matthewcsimpson/CastingRecall-v1-Frontend/README.md

 Can you guess the movie based on the cast?
 That's the hook of _Casting ReCall_.
 The game presents you with six cast lineups, and you have ten guesses to get them all!

-This game was built using React.js, React Router, JavaScript, HTML, SCSS, and Axios
+This game was built using React.js, React Router, JavaScript, HTML, SCSS, and Axios and is currently deployed at <https://castingrecall.herokuapp.com>

 ## Related